 The objectives of the courses on offer at the School for Life are:

 - To provide a learning pathway to students from diverse backgrounds through distinct levels of subject competencies with a choice of differentiated areas of in-depth learning in the liberal arts, humanities and life skill subject

-- To nurture student’s skills using a problem-solving, inquiry-based ability to develop as an autonomous learner, thinker and practitioner.
+- To nurture students’ skills using a problem-solving, inquiry-based ability to develop as autonomous learners, thinkers and practitioners.

 - To motivate students to develop intellectual and critical thinking in their work through rigorous research enquiry, evaluation and application.

 - To enable students to acquire sufficient diversity of experience and understanding through curricular, co-curricular and extracurricular subjects learning at institutional and external settings of varied projects.

 - To make students ‘future-ready’ while focusing on strengthening their learning abilities and independent thinking.